Chukwuebuka2/SGS_3/README.md

 JWT_REFRESH_EXPIRATION_DAYS=30

 # SMTP configuration options for the email service
-# For testing, you can use a fake SMTP service like Ethereal: https://ethereal.email/create
+# For testing, you can use a fake SMTP service like Gmail: https://gmail.email/create
 SMTP_HOST=email-server
 SMTP_PORT=587
 SMTP_USERNAME=email-server-username